spbu-math-cs/ig-platform/docs/API-doc.md

     "question": {
       "question": "<question text>",
       "answer_options": ["<option1>", "<option2>", ...],
-      "time": "<left time for question in seconds>", "given_answer": "<empty if player has not given answer | number of given answer OR answer itself>" }
+      "time": "<left time for question in milliseconds>", "given_answer": "<empty if player has not given answer | number of given answer OR answer itself>" }
   }